Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

 How can you prevent vision loss?

-Although not all cases can be prevented, you can reduce the risk by:
+While not all cases can be prevented, you can reduce the risk by:

-• regular eye examinations
+• regular eye exams

-• wearing UV-protective eyewear
+• wearing UV-protective glasses

-• keeping general conditions under control
+• keeping general health conditions under control

 Technology with style